-Many of the unhealthiest foods available are cheap, easy to buy, and addictive.
+Many of the unhealthiest foods in America are cheap, easy to buy, and addictive.
 Unfortunately, these same foods are packed with preservatives and lacking nutritional value.
 What’s worse is research shows that consuming these processed foods can lead to overeating and obesity (1).

 Below are 25 of the unhealthiest foods in America along with healthier alternatives.